Frequently Asked Questions on Installation and Configuration

 * For Mac and Linux

-Run the command below from terminal
+Run the command below from Terminal

 /usr/local/ch/bin/rlmutil rlmhostid -q ether